Know the Signs of Oral Cancer

 Spotting Early Signs of Cancer

-The primary goal of oral cancer screening is to identify cancer or precancerous conditions early.
-During the exam, your dentist will carefully inspect the inside of your mouth and under your tongue, looking for red or white patches, sores, or other unusual signs.
-They will also feel the tissues inside your mouth for lumps or changes in texture, and may check your throat and neck for any external lumps.
+The main goal of an oral cancer screening is to catch cancer or precancerous changes as early as possible.
+During your exam, your dentist will closely examine the inside of your mouth, including under your tongue, checking for red or white patches, persistent sores, or anything unusual.
+They’ll also gently feel the tissues inside your mouth and along your neck to detect any lumps or changes in texture.

 Diagnosis and Treatment

-If your screening indicates signs of potential cancer, further testing may be required.
-This could include a biopsy, where a small sample of suspicious tissue is taken for laboratory analysis, or imaging tests such as X-rays, ultrasounds, CT scans, or MRIs.
-Depending on the findings, treatment options may involve surgery to remove tumours, chemotherapy, or radiation therapy to target cancer cells.
+If any signs of concern are found during your screening, further testing may be recommended.
+This might include a biopsy—where a small tissue sample is taken and sent to a lab—or imaging tests like X-rays, ultrasounds, CT scans, or MRIs.
+Depending on the results, treatment may involve surgical removal of tumors, radiation therapy, chemotherapy, or a combination of these approaches to eliminate cancerous cells.

 Prevention of Oral Cancer